 If the adopted newborn child is not ultimately placed in the residence of the Subscriber, there shall be no coverage for the adopted newborn child under the Employer Sponsored Plan.
-It is the responsibility of the Subscriber to notify Capital Health Plan and the Employer Plan Sponsor within ten (10) calendar days if the adopted newborn child is not placed in the residence of the Subscriber.
+It is the responsibility of the Subscriber to notify Capital Health Plan within ten (10) calendar days if the adopted newborn child is not placed in the residence of the Subscriber.

-Adopted Child -- To enroll an adopted child, who is not a newborn and is an Eligible Dependent, submit a Member Status Change Request Form to the Employer Plan Sponsor.
-The Member Status Change Request Form and any applicable supporting documentation must be received by Capital Health Plan no more than 30 days immediately following the date of placement.
+3. Adopted Child -- To enroll an adopted child, the Subscriber must submit a Member Status Change Request form to Capital Health Plan prior to or during the 30-day period immediately following the date of placement and pay the additional Premium, if any.
 The Effective Date for an adopted child (other than an adopted newborn child) shall be the date such adopted child is placed in the residence of the Member in compliance with Florida law; provided that the adopted child is so placed in the residence of the Member.
 If the adopted child is enrolled within this 30-day period, Premium will not be charged for the first 30 days of coverage.

 For all children covered as adopted children, if the final decree of adoption is not issued, coverage shall not be continued for the proposed adopted child under the Employer Sponsored Plan.
 Proof of final adoption must be submitted to Capital Health Plan.
-It is the responsibility of the Subscriber to notify Capital Health Plan and the Employer Plan Sponsor within ten (10) calendar days if the adoption does not take place.
-Upon receipt of this notification, Capital Health Plan will terminate the coverage of the child on the first billing date following Capital Health Plan's receipt of the Member's written notice.
+It is the responsibility of the Subscriber to notify Capital Health Plan if the adoption does not take place.
+Upon receipt of this notification, Capital Health Plan will terminate the coverage of the child on the first billing date following our receipt of your written notice.

-Marriage -- A Subscriber may apply for coverage of an Eligible Dependent due to marriage.
-To apply for coverage, submit a Member Status Change Request Form to the Employer Plan Sponsor.
-The Member Status Change Request Form and any applicable supporting documentation must be received by Capital Health Plan no more than 30 days immediately following the date of the marriage.
-The Effective Date of coverage for an Eligible Dependent who is enrolled as a result of marriage is the date of the marriage.
+4. Marriage -- A Subscriber may apply for coverage of an Eligible Dependent due to marriage.
+To apply for coverage, the Subscriber must complete the Member Status Change Request form and forward it to Capital Health Plan.
+The Subscriber must make application for enrollment within 30 days of the marriage.
+The Effective

+Date of coverage for an Eligible Dependent who is enrolled as a result of marriage is the date of the marriage.

-Court Order -- A Subscriber may apply for coverage for an Eligible Dependent if a court has ordered coverage to be provided for a minor child under the Subscriber's plan.
-To apply for coverage, submit a Member Status Change Request Form to the Employer Plan Sponsor.
-The Member Status Change Request Form and any applicable supporting documentation must be received by Capital Health Plan no more than 30 days immediately following the date of the court order.
+5. Court Order -- A Subscriber may apply for coverage for an Eligible Dependent under the Employer Sponsored Plan outside of the Initial Enrollment Period and Annual Open Enrollment Period if a court has ordered coverage to be provided for a minor child under the Subscriber's plan.
+To apply for coverage, the Subscriber must complete the Member Status Change Request form and forward it to Capital Health Plan.
+The Subscriber must make application for enrollment within 30 days of the court order.
 The Effective Date of coverage for an Eligible Dependent who is enrolled as a result of a court order is the date required by the court order.